Igor Lukšić: Background

 Igor Lukšić was born in Bar, Montenegro, Yugoslavia, where he finished elementary school and high school.
 Lukšić's paternal family roots trace back to the area of Crmnica, a region of old Montenegro.
 His mother's family, Nikčević, came from the town of Nikšić.
 Lukšić's family background follows a classic pattern of the Yugoslav working class.
 One grandfather was a train driver, the other an army captain who joined the Partisans when Italy occupied Montenegro in 1941.
-His father, a marine engineer, was the technical director of Bar's shipping company and, at one point organized a vessel to rescue Montenegrins and others from Libya.
+His father, a marine engineer, was the technical director of Bar's shipping company and at one point organized a vessel to rescue Montenegrins and others from Libya.
 His mother worked in the administration of another shipping services firm.
-While he was growing up, Lukšić wanted a career in diplomacy or medicine, but just before taking his place at University of Montenegro, he plumped for economics.
+While he was growing up, Lukšić wanted a career in diplomacy or medicine, but just before taking his place at University of Montenegro, he switched to economics.

-Lukšić graduated from the Faculty of Economics of the University of Montenegro in Podgorica on 10 June 1998, later the same year he attended the Diplomatic Academy of Vienna and in 2000, finished his postgraduate studies at the University of Montenegro, obtaining a master's degree on 3 October 2002 on the topic: "Spontaneous Order and Transition" and a PhD on 10 September 2005 on the topic: "Transition – the Process of Achieving Economic and Political Freedoms".
+Lukšić graduated from the Faculty of Economics of the University of Montenegro in Podgorica on 10 June 1998, later the same year he attended the Diplomatic Academy of Vienna and in 2000 finished his postgraduate studies at the University of Montenegro, obtaining a master's degree on 3 October 2002 on the topic: "Spontaneous Order and Transition" and a PhD on 10 September 2005 on the topic: "Transition – the Process of Achieving Economic and Political Freedoms".
 Besides speaking his native Montenegrin language, he is fluent in English.

-Lukšić is married to Natasha and has two daughters, Sofi and Darija and a son, Aleksei.
+Lukšić is married to Natasha and has two daughters, Sofi and Darija, and a son,Aleksei.